You are here:

 The regulations do not specify whether performance objectives can or should include specific targets on pupil progress.
 They say, however, that the objectives set:

-... must be such that, if they are achieved, they will contribute to improving the education of pupils at the school.
+... must be such that, if they are achieved, they will contribute to improving the education of pupils at [the] school ... [and] the implementation of any plan of the governing board designed to improve that school's educational provision and performance.

 Academy trusts set their own performance management policies and can choose whether or not to link appraisal of teachers to pupil progress.